 - None of them track the VIX index particularly well, they tend to lag the index considerably

 - VXX can be hard to short (Schwab has had it in their “Hard to Borrow” category for a long time) and you can’t short stocks / ETFs/ETNs in an IRA account.
-Fortunately XIV, SVXY, and ZIV are available,
+Fortunately, SVIX is available,

 - Because volatility products are relatively volatile the premiums on options tend to be expensive.

 - Unhedged short positions leave you exposed to losses larger than your initial investment if you forecast incorrectly.
 Your losses if the index spikes won’t be unlimited because nothing goes up infinitely, but it could be enough to really hurt.
 Even the lethargic VXX managed rallies of around 2X in 2010, 2011 and 2018.

 On the positive side of betting that the VIX index will go down, the VIX index and all of its proxies show mean reversion.
 After it spikes up, fear always subsides, and any surviving short position would reduce its losses over time and potentially turn profitable—assuming you didn’t get in when the VIX index was really low.